Karhuha: Worship

-Karhuha is first attested in sources of from the middle of the fourteenth century BCE.
-Gianni Marchesi and Marchetti maintain that he was a Hurrian deity in origin, and that he entered the local pantheon of Carchemish when it was under the control of the Mitanni Empire.
-However, according to Alfonso Archi, similarly to Kubaba he predated the period of Hurrian control over this city.
-He was one of the two main deities in the local pantheon, the other being Kubaba.
-Archi assumes they were envisioned as a couple.
-Karhuha functioned as the city god, but due to lack of attestations predating the second half of the second millennium BCE, it is not likely that he can be identified with Il-Karkamis ("the god of Carchemish"), a byname of a deity associated with Carchemish in the Old Babylonian period.
-Most likely, at the time the city god was instead Mesopotamian Nergal.
+Karhuha is attested in sources from between the fourteenth and eighth centuries BCE.
+He was one of the main deities in the local pantheon of Carchemish, the other being Kubaba.
+Very few references to him have been identified in sources from other locations.
+Gianni Marchesi and Nicolò Marchetti assume that he was a Hurrian deity in origin, and that he entered the local pantheon when the city came under the control of the Mitanni Empire.
+Alfonso Archi argues that similarly to Kubaba he predated the period of Hurrian rule over Carchemish.
+However, due to lack of attestations predating the second half of the second millennium BCE it is not likely that he can be identified with Il-Karkamis ("the god of Carchemish"), a byname of an unknown deity who was associated with Carchemish in the Old Babylonian period.

-The dLAMMA deity mentioned in Deeds of Šuppiluliuma I is presumed to be Karhuha.
-This text states that the king restored the temples of said god and Kubaba.
+Karhuha is largely absent from Hittite texts, save for a number of possible references in damaged passages.
+These exceptions include two treaties between Hittite kings and rulers of Carchemish, Šuppiluliuma I and Šarri-Kušuḫ (CTH 50) and Šuppiluliuma II and Talmi-Teššup (CTH 122), both of which mention Karhuha as a deity worshiped in Carchemish.
+Further less certain possible examples are ritual texts reflecting Hurrian and Kizzuwatnean traditions (CTH 500, CTH 705) and an account of Šuppiluliuma I's conquest of Carchemish, in which a deity designated by the logogram dLAMMA, possibly to be identified with Karhuha, appears in association with the same city.
+The last of these texts states that the aforementioned king restored the temples of Karhuha and Kubaba.